Demographics of South Korea: Ethnic groups

-South Korea is a largely ethnically homogeneous country with an absolute majority of the Korean ethnicity from estimates but the country itself does collect ethnic or racial data formally.
+South Korea is a largely ethnically homogeneous country with an absolute majority of the Korean ethnicity from estimates but the country itself doesn't collect ethnic or racial data formally.
 However, with its emergence as an economic powerhouse, demand for foreign immigrants increased and in 2007 the number of foreign citizen residents in South Korea passed the one million mark for the first time in history, and the number reached 2 million in 2016.
 Of those, 1,016,000 came from China, with more than half of them being ethnic Koreans of Chinese citizenship.
 The next largest group was from Vietnam with 149,000 residents.
 The third largest group was from the United States with 117,000 residents, excluding the American troops stationed in the country.
-Thailand, Philippines, Uzbekistan and other countries followed.
-Many of the foreign residents from China and the former Soviet Union, including Russia and Uzbekistan, are ethnic Koreans (see Koreans in China, Koryo-saram).
+Thailand, Philippines, Kazakhstan and other countries followed.
+Many of the foreign residents from China and the former Soviet Union, including Russia and Kazakhstan, are ethnic Koreans (see Koreans in China, Koryo-saram).
+The number of foreign residents in the country last month set a record-high 2.73 million, comprising 5.3% of the national population of 51,164,582.

-According to Anna Louie Sussman of The Cut, in 2023, the main societal cleavage of South Korea was by gender instead of by ethnic identity.

 Chinese in South Korea

-Since The People's Republic of China and South Korea restored their diplomatic relationship in 1992, the number of Chinese immigrants, majorly Joseonjok, has continued to increase.
+Since The People's Republic of China and South Korea established their diplomatic relationship in 1992, the number of Chinese immigrants, majorly Joseonjok, has continued to increase.
 In the early 1990s, a trade agreement allowed merchants from China to conduct business trades in South Korea.
+There are also Chaoxianzu in Korea: Chinese nationals of Korean ethnicity living in South Korea.

 North Americans in South Korea

 South Korea is a country with one of the largest American immigrant populations in the world, numbering over 100,000.
-Most American tend to be Korean Americans who have returned to South Korea.
+Most Americans tend to be Korean Americans who have returned to South Korea.
+About 43,000 Korean Americans reported living in South Korea in 2020, more than twice the number in 2005.
 South Korea also has a Canadian population of over 20,000.